BiblioNexusStudio/aquifer-server/README.md

 ## Setup

-- Make sure you have .NET 7 installed
+- Make sure you have the [.NET 7 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) installed

 ## Installation

 ```bash
 dotnet restore
 ```
+Copy `appsettings.example.json` as `appsettings.Development.json` and provide the values needed for your instance.
+If you want multiple instances of this file, create them per environment and set your ASPNETCORE_ENVIRONMENT accordingly.
+For example: `dotnet run --environment Production`.
+Environment configurations have no reason to be checked in.

 ## Running the app